“But God…you’re just so boring.”

 Ask him to reveal his love to you.

-This, and not the altar, is the great destination you have been seeking your entire life.
+This, and not the altar, is the great destination you’ve sought your entire life without knowing it.
 Renounce the lie.
-Replace it with Scripture.

 Ask him to reveal his love to you.